mkdika/rblog/README.md

 ### Environment & requirement provision

-We need to have Ruby 2.6.5 or for ease the provisioning we can use Vagrant and this repository [vagrant-ruby-dev](https://github.com/mkdika/vagrant-ruby-dev).
+We need to have Ruby 2.6.5 or for ease the provisioning we can use Vagrant from this repository [vagrant-ruby-dev](https://github.com/mkdika/vagrant-ruby-dev).

 ### Environment variable